WintonCentre/predict-prostate/README.md

 If not, install it from https://leiningen.org/

 For production we use the `min-` build ids which runs the code through the advanced optimisation pass of Google's closure compiler.
 Use `min`build for a production app, and `min-edit`for a production editor.
-> Make sure you comment out the Service Worker in index.html for the editor, as it causes an issue when requesting the API from a Safari browser.
+> You may need to comment out the Service Worker in `predict-prostate.core/init` for the editor, as it could cause an issue when requesting the API from a Safari browser.

 To create the production build, download the repository or clone it using git and use the following leiningen command: